 Harold’s Cross N.S.
 Parent Teacher Association

-We look forward to hearing from you in 2018 with any ideas and suggestions you might have around school events, activities, fundraising ideas or parents talks.
+We look forward to sharing any ideas and suggestions you might have around school events, activities, fundraising ideas or parents talks.

 We aim to

 – Implement a programme of activities through parental/guardian involvement that will be of benefit and interest to our children.

 – Provide opportunities for discussion and information around issues of common interest to parents/guardians.

 – Be a channel for communication between parents/guardians and the school.